jyaquinas/jyaquinas.github.io/_posts/2022-03-20-creating-your-first-aws-ec2-instance.md

 `ssh yourAlias`

+### Changing Your Instance Hostname
+You'll notice that when you connect to your instance, it will show your instance ip.

+`[ec2-user@ip-##-##-##-## ~]$`

+But this can be confusing when you have more than one servers.
+It'll be easier to differentiate between servers if you name them.

+It will depend on your instance type.
+So you can check [here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/set-hostname.html) for more info.

+For Amazon Linux 2, use the following command.

+`sudo hostnamectl set-hostname YourHostName`

+Then edit the file `/etc/hosts` using whatever editor you like.

+`sudo nano /etc/hosts`

+And add the following line:

+`127.0.0.1 YourHostName`

+Then reboot using `sudo reboot`.

+Once you log in again, you'll now see:

+`[ec2-user@YourHostName ~]$`

 ---
 [^ami]: AMIs are image containers that contain all the necessary components to launch the instances.
 [^vpc]: VPCs are virtual private networks, virtual versions of a physical network within the larger network.